Urban Studies (BA)

 The urban studies major at Canisius provides students with a variety of approaches and tools that enable them to effectively analyze the 21st century urban center.
 The coursework examines the social, legal, economic, ethnic and political forces that affect cities and towns, from the challenges of the public education system to housing and real estate development, crime, health issues, human services and transportation.
 The specialized program helps students understand economic growth and decline, racial and ethnic issues, community development, and other factors that influence the growth and prosperity of a city.

 The program offers a solid preparation for graduate programs in public administration, community development and planning, social work, public policy, criminal justice and urban affairs.
 It is also a recommended choice for pre-law students and for those aspiring to careers in journalism, communications, teaching, government service, social work, law enforcement, community organization and land-use planning, as well as in those industries that are increasingly conscious of the influence of urban society upon them and their impact on urban society.
 Extensive internship and professional research experiences are an integral component of the urban studies program.
 Such activities are a vital aspect of preparation for graduate school and/or a professional career.
-Because the program is designed to be one half of a dual major, students who choose urban studies must also select a second major in another discipline such as criminal justice, economics, political science, history, sociology or anthropology.
-For a more detailed description of the program, faculty, facilities, academic and co-curricular opportunities please go to the Urban Studies website.
+Because the program is designed to be one half of a dual major, students who choose urban studies must also select a second major in another discipline such as criminal justice, economics, political science, history, or sociology.

 Students must maintain a 2.0 GPA in their major and a 2.0 overall average to graduate with a degree in Urban Studies.
 Students must also have a second major.